Moehtetmin28/Car_Price_Predection/README.md

 # Car_Price_Predection
-Training a car price prediction model, also developing flask app for predection
+Training a car price prediction model using machine learning, also developing flask app for predection